 When you receive a notification of a workplace injury, there are some things you must do as an employer:

 - provide first aid and make sure the injured person gets the right care

 - notify the insurer of any injury or illness within 48 hours.

 - record it in the register of injuries

 - get help to recover at work

 Notifying SafeWork NSW

-If a notifiable incident occurs, you must notify SafeWork NSW immediately on 13 10 50 and preserve the incident site until an inspector attends.
+If a notifiable incident occurs, you must notify SafeWork NSW immediately on 13 10 50 because an urgent investigation might be required and the incident site might need to be preserved until an inspector attends.